 In reading up to this point, you might have noticed that each of the previous life skills/disciplines relates or build upon previous ones.
 Relationships are last on this list for good reasons.
 Everything from our physical health all the way up to our cognitive and emotional health is put to the test in our relationships.
 We won’t truly be able to show up as our best self in platonic or romantic relationships unless we have the previous six factors under control.
 If even one of the above disciplines slips, one of the first aspects of life to suffer is the quality of our relationships.

 Humans are primates, this means we thrive in social communities.
-Leaing a fulfilling life is dependent on our having emotionally balanced relationships.
-Of course, healthy relationships requires that we take some (but not excessive) risks of being hurt while also navigating and making peace with own emotional triggers while finding others who are willing to share that risk, vulnerability and connection with us.
-It’s very important to make sure that this vulnerability and risk is shared, because there are unhealthy patterns where some people take on all of the emotional effort while others won’t invest much if any of the emotional energy/risk.
+Leading a fulfilling life is dependent on our having emotionally balanced relationships.
+Of course, healthy relationships require that we take some (but not excessive) risks of being hurt while also navigating and making peace with our own emotional triggers while finding others who are willing to share that risk, vulnerability and connection with us.
+It’s very important to make sure that this vulnerability and risk is shared because there are unhealthy patterns where some people take on all of the emotional effort, while others won’t invest much, if any, of the emotional energy/risk.